Ob Plateau: Hydrography

 Some of the main rivers of the plateau are the Aley, Barnaulka, Kulunda, Burla, Karasuk, Bagan and Kasmala among others.
-Lakes Bolshoye Gorkoye and Maloye Gorkoye have briny waters.
+Within the glacial trenches there are a number of salt lakes, such as Gorkoye (Chernokurynskoye), Gorkoye (Novichikhinsky District), Gorkoye (Tyumentsevsky District), Bakhmatovskoye and Gorkoye-Peresheyechnoye.

 Flora

 There are forests made up mostly of birch in the ravines, as well as remnants of coniferous taiga in higher areas.
 Wetlands and lakes are common in the river valleys cutting across the plateau.